solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

   const canopyDepth = 0;

-  // instruction to create new account with required space for tree const allocTreeIx = await createAllocTreeIx(
+  // Instruction to create a new account with the required space for the tree const allocTreeIx = await createAllocTreeIx(
     connection,
     merkleTree.publicKey,